-§303(e) of the federal Clean Water Act (CWA) and 40 CFR §130.5 require that the Alabama Department of Environmental Management (ADEM) establish and maintain a continuing planning process (CPP) consistent with the federal CWA and the implementing regulations pertaining to all navigable waters of the State.
+§303(e) of the federal Clean Water Act (CWA) and 40 CFR §130.5 require that the Alabama Department of Environmental Management (ADEM) establish and maintain a continuing planning process (CPP) consistent with the federal CWA and the implementing regulations pertaining to all waters of the State.
 This CPP document describes ADEM's activities and procedures for maintaining waters of an acceptable quality throughout the State in a manner consistent with State and federal laws.
 Documents and rules specified in this CPP are incorporated by reference.

 The Regional Administrator for the Environmental Protection Agency (EPA) may not approve any permit program under Title IV of the federal CWA for any state which does not have an approved CPP.
 Therefore, EPA must review ADEM's approved CPP from time to time to ensure that the planning processes are consistent with the federal CWA and 40 CFR §130.5.
-Alabama's previous CPP was published in September 2002.
-EPA determined that it was consistent with the requirements of §303(e) of the federal Clean Water Act (CWA) and 40 CFR §130.5 in a letter dated October 18, 2002, which is included as Appendix A.
+Alabama's previous CPP was published in May 2014.

-1.2 Content of CPP Document- 40 CFR §130.5
+1.2 Content of CPP Document - 40 CFR §130.5

-The required elements for a CPP are found in \$303(e)(3)(A)-(H) of the federal CWA and 40 CFR \$130.5.
-ADEM may determine the format of its CPP as long as the minimum requirements of the federal CWA and 40 CFR \$130.5 are met.
+The required elements for a CPP are found in §303(e)(3)(A)-(H) of the federal CWA and 40 CFR §130.5.
+ADEM may determine the format of its CPP as long as the minimum requirements of the federal CWA and 40 CFR §130.5 are met.
 The following processes must be described in the CPP, and ADEM may include other processes at its discretion.

-- (1) The process for developing effluent limitations and schedules of compliance that are at least as stringent as those required by §§301(b)(1) and (2), 306 and 307, and that are at least stringent as any requirements contained in applicable water quality standards (WQS) in effect under authority of §303 of the federal CWA. - (2) The process for incorporating elements of any applicable areawide waste treatment plans under §208 and applicable basin plans under §209 of the federal CWA. - (3) The process for developing total maximum daily loads (TMDLs) and individual water quality based effluent limitations for pollutants in accordance with §303(d) of the federal CWA and 40 CFR §130.7(a). - (4) The process for updating and maintaining Water Quality Management (WQM) plans, including schedules for revision. - (5) The process for assuring adequate authority for intergovernmental cooperation in the implementation of the State WQM program.
+- (1) The process for developing effluent limitations and schedules of compliance at least as stringent as those required by §§301(b)(1) and (2), 306 and 307, and at least stringent as any requirements contained in applicable water quality standards (WQS) in effect under authority of §303 of the federal CWA. - (2) The process for incorporating elements of any applicable areawide waste treatment plans under §208 and applicable basin plans under §209 of the federal CWA. - (3) The process for developing total maximum daily loads (TMDLs) and individual water quality based effluent limitations for pollutants in accordance with §303(d) of the federal CWA and 40 CFR §130.7(a). - (4) The process for updating and maintaining Water Quality Management (WQM) plans, including schedules for revision. - (5) The process for assuring adequate authority for intergovernmental cooperation in the implementation of the State WQM program. - (6) The process for establishing and assuring adequate implementation of new or revised WQS, including schedules of compliance, under §303(c) of the federal CWA.

-- (6) The process for establishing and assuring adequate implementation of new or revised WQS, including schedules of compliance, under §303(c) of the federal CWA. - (7) The process for assuring adequate controls over the disposition of all residual waste from any water treatment processing. - (8) The process for developing an inventory and ranking, in order of priority of needs for construction of waste treatment works required to meet the applicable requirements of §§301 and 302 of the federal CWA. - (9) The process for determining the priority of permit issuance.
+- (7) The process for assuring adequate controls over the disposition of all residual waste from any water treatment processing. - (8) The process for developing an inventory and ranking, in order of priority of needs for construction of waste treatment works required to meet the applicable requirements of §§301 and 302 of the federal CWA. - (9) The process for determining the priority of permit issuance.